Standby Generator Basics

-Standby power generators are most commonly used in emergency power applications when another continuous power source, such as the utility, is the primary source of power.
-As the name suggests, the generator is on standby ready to take over in the event that the utility or other primary power source is no longer available.
-Standby generators are recommended for use only during a power outage or for required maintenance and testing.
-Standby generators are the most common generators for Tier I and Tier II data centers.
+- Standby power generators are most commonly used in emergency power applications when another continuous power source, such as the utility, is the primary source of power.
+They are recommended for use only during a power outage or for required maintenance or testing and are the most common generators for Tier I and Tier II data centers.

-Prime generators are considered to have an unlimited run time and can be used in both standby applications or as the primary source of power.
-Prime generators usually include an overload capacity of around 10% for short durations and are durable enough to provide maximum power to a variable load for an unlimited number of hours.
+- Prime generators are considered to have an unlimited run time and can be used in both standby applications or as the primary source of power.
 Tier III and Tier IV data centers require prime generators.

 The Standby Generator System